Rising supplies and falling prices bring caviar to mass market

-PARIS A surge in production and cut-price deals from supermarkets are bringing caviar to the mass market.
+PARIS (Reuters) - A surge in production and cut-price deals from supermarkets are bringing caviar to the mass market.

 But that doesn't bother Petrossian, one of the world's oldest and largest caviar specialists, which sells the delicacy from its oak-walled boutique near the Eiffel Tower in Paris.